 Don’t leave it to chance.
-At James Publishing & Attorney Marketing, our online reputation management (ORM) tool helps you automatically build a cache of positive online reviews (without ever having to hassle clients!) and “park” the negative reviews that alienate business.
+At James Attorney Marketing & Attorney Marketing, our online reputation management (ORM) tool helps you automatically build a cache of positive online reviews (without ever having to hassle clients!) and “park” the negative reviews that alienate business.
 Additionally, the James ORM aggregates your reviews from popular online review sites into one user-friendly platform, where you can view what clients are saying about your law firm and respond in real time.
 No more guesswork, no more poor reviews that turn off potential clients.

 This year, take control of your online reputation and employ the other three strategies above in order to build a strong content marketing plan that drives business through the door.
-If you need assistance, James Publishing & Attorney Marketing specializes in content marketing for lawyers.
+If you need assistance, James Attorney Marketing & Attorney Marketing specializes in content marketing for lawyers.
 Contact us to discuss the James Legal CRM and its built-in library of specialty-specific attorney marketing materials, which can save your law firm hundreds or even thousands of dollars!